 Daniel 3 contains one of the most popular children’s stories of the Old Testament.
 Many don’t realize that it’s also one of the clearest models of the End Times anywhere in the Bible.
 King Nebuchadnezzar represents the anti-Christ who decrees that anyone who refuses to bow down and worship the statue he has made will be put to death in the fiery furnace, which represents Great Tribulation.
 Daniel’s three friends, representing Israel, refuse to worship the image and are thrown into the furnace to die.
 While in there they encounter the Lord, are preserved through the judgment, and are elevated to positions of honor in Babylon.

 But where was Daniel?
 He was a prominent figure both before and after chapter 3.
 But in this episode his name was not even mentioned.
 Did he worship the statue to escape judgment?
 If you think that, you don’t know Daniel.
 Did he refuse to bow down but was not accused?
 If you think that, you don’t know his enemies.
 After all they rounded up his three closest friends.
 For the purposes of this story it’s as if he has disappeared altogether.
-In chapter 3, Daniel was a model of the Church, who during the End times judgments will have disappeared altogether, while Israel will be preserved through them, meet the Lord in the midst of them, and be elevated to positions of honor in the Kingdom Age.
+In chapter 3, Daniel was a model of the Church, who during the End times judgments will have disappeared altogether, while a believing remnant of Israel will be preserved through them, meet the Lord in the midst of them, and be elevated to positions of honor in the Kingdom Age.

 Isaiah Said It Best